What is Hypnosis?

 History of Hypnosis

 Methods of healing have been used for thousands of years.
-The modern methods of hypnosis is consider to have started with the flamboyant, Viennese physician named Franz Anton Mesmer.
+The modern hypnosis methods are considered to have started with the flamboyant Viennese physician named Franz Anton Mesmer.
 He was born in 1714 and died in 1815.
 His method was a combination of what is now known as Energy Psychology, QiGong, and other energy medicines, along with suggestions of dissociation and relaxation.
 He referred to his methods as restoring the body’s magnetic balance.
-Many people would refer to being “Mesmerized.”
-He was very successful in treating many forms of diseases and illness.
+Many people would refer to being “mesmerized.”
+He was very successful in treating many forms of diseases and illnesses.

-Years later, Sigmund Freud, used hypnosis and age regression to work with severe trauma.
-Louie Chase, who had a practice in Boston, MA. was one of Freud students and was the supervisor for Eugene Isotti, who was the supervisor and instructor for Dr. Diane®, specifically for her childbirth program.
+Years later, Sigmund Freud used hypnosis and age regression to work with severe trauma.
+Louie Chase, who had a practice in Boston, MA., was one of Freud’s students and was the supervisor for Eugene Isotti, the supervisor and instructor for Dr. Diane®, specifically for her childbirth program.

-Dr. Diane® spent over five years in research on her childbirth program, entitled Stoler Method for Pain Control Childbirth.
-She personally delivered over 50 babies using her method.
-Her research was presented at an International Conference prior to her brain injury in 1990.
-She was in the process of getting her program patented, when she had her accident and brain surgery.
-Years later she discovered her method was being used under the title, HypnoBirthing.
+Dr. Diane® spent over five years researching her childbirth program, Stoler Method for Pain Control Childbirth.
+She delivered over 50 babies using her method.
+Her research was presented at an International Conference before her brain injury in 1990.
+She was in the process of getting her program patented when she had her accident and brain surgery.
+Years later, she discovered her method was being used under the title, Hypnobirthing.